-But you can’t just gather data and expect it to work wonders on its own.
+But you can’t gather data and expect it to work wonders on its own.
 It doesn’t work that way.
-In order to utilize the insights and make the most of it - you need a trained employee - a business intelligence analyst.
+To use the insights and make the most of it - you need a trained employee - a business intelligence analyst.

 The problem is that not everyone understands what these folks are doing.